rossanot/kedro_mlops_shopping_trends/README.md

     max_depth: [2, 4, 8, 16]
 ```

-Here, the `classifier` (or method) can be any of the methods supported by the pipeline mentioned before.
+Here, the `classifier` can be any of the methods supported by the pipeline.
 The `data_layer` can be any of the data layers mentioned before, i.e., `intermediate`, `primary` or `feature`.
 The `top_n_features` refers to the `n` features with the highest importance according to the `mutual_info_classif` method.
 More on the impact of the feature selection is discussed in the [Model Performance](#5.) section.
 Finally, `hyperparams` are the parameters scanned during the grid search.

 > [!WARNING]
 > Make sure that the method (alias classifier) in the `model_training` pipeline parameters file matches that in the `model_validation` one.
 > Otherwise, the training and validation will be done on different methods.

-All the datasets from the three different layers are split into a training, validation, and test dataset.
-The validation test is used to compare the models based on their performance.
+All the datasets from the three different layers are split into training, validation, and test datasets.
+The validation dataset is used to compare the models based on their performance.
 Whereas, the test dataset is used to evaluate the model performance in production.
 The metrics used to analyze the model performance are discussed in the next section.

-The datasets and model artifacts including the trained model(s) and their corresponding artifacts are monitored with mlflow.
+The datasets and model artifacts including the trained model(s) and plots are monitored with mlflow.
 An overview of the MLflow dashboard is shown in [Figure 3](#fig3)

 <figure id="figure3">
   <p align="center">